Rodney Filer

 Rodney Allen Filer (born June 14, 1974) is a retired arena football fullback who played in the Arena Football League (AFL) for thirteen seasons.
 Filer played college football for the University of Iowa.
 He was signed as an undrafted free agent by the San Diego Chargers of the National Football League (NFL) in 1997.
 A one-time All-Arena selection, he was a member of the Iowa Barnstormers, New York Dragons, Las Vegas Gladiators, Tampa Bay Storm and Utah Blaze.
+Filer became the strength and conditioning coach for the Barnstormers in 2015.